 When can I enroll in Medicaid?
 Do I have to wait for open enrollment?

 How long does it take to process my Medicaid application?

 Because your application will be entered electronically into Maryland Health Connection, you can find out whether you’re eligible for Medicaid right away, though it may take several days for your information to transfer from Maryland Health Connection to the Medicaid enrollment system.
 Please keep this in mind if you attempt to seek health services very shortly after submitting your application for Medicaid.

 If some of the information that you provide on your application cannot be verified by the system, you will be given a temporary Medicaid Eligibility for 90 days.
 During this time, you will not be able to select your Managed Care Organization.
 You will also be required to submit documents to prove any information that cannot be verified.
-You may bring your documents to our office at 201 E. Baltimore Street for processing.
+You may bring your documents to any of our office locations for processing.

-Some types of Medicaid, such as Emergency Medicaid and Medicaid for the Aged, Blind, and Disabled will require you to complete a paper application at our office at 201 E. Baltimore Street, your Local Health Department, or your Local Department of Social Services.
+Some types of Medicaid, such as Emergency Medicaid and Medicaid for the Aged, Blind, and Disabled will require you to complete a paper application at our office, your Local Health Department, or your Local Department of Social Services.

 1. You’ll be mailed a red and white card.
 Do not throw away this card.